 It’s time for our industry to take ethics seriously.
 Practical Ethics for Tech Teams is an intensive one-day workshop on ethics in digital product development and design, run by Cennydd Bowles, a leading designer at the forefront of the tech ethics movement.
-Learn about the three lenses of contemporary ethics, use them in lively debates about emerging technology, and apply what you’ve learned through practical, hands-on games and exercises.
+Learn about the three lenses of contemporary ethics, use them in lively debates about emerging technology, and apply what you’ve learned through practical, hands-on exercises and games.

 The day is divided into three parts; each part introduces important ethical theory, then lets attendees put their new-found knowledge to the test in short debates and exercises.

-Debate: How did we get here?
+Discussion: How did we get here?

 Exercise: Stakeholder broadening.

 Ethical opinion and culture · Different views on the trolley problem · Moral absolutism and relativism · Folk ethics · The is-ought trap · ‘If I don’t do it, someone else will’ · The golden rule · Deontology · Deontology and rights · Two deontological tests · Deontological difficulties · Utilitarianism · A utilitarian test · Utilitarian difficulties · Virtue ethics · Which virtues? · A virtue ethics test · The values spectrum · The golden mean, and the vices of deficiency and excess · Virtue ethics difficulties · What lens works for you? · The veil of ignorance · The social contract.